 David McCoy is a public health specialist and professor of global public health who works in the fields of health systems policy and development; global health governance and international health policy; and the political and economic determinants of health.
 Much of his recent research has consisted of multidisciplinary and multi-sectoral case studies.

 He qualified as a medical doctor from Southampton University and spent six years as a clinician in the UK and South Africa, before entering a career in public health.
 He spent a further seven years in South Africa with the University of Cape Town and the Health Systems Trust where he supported the post-apartheid transformation of South Africa’s health care system.
-Since returning to the UK, he has worked in civil society (Peoples Health Movement, Aidspan and Medact), academia (University College London) and in the public sector (the NHS).
-He has an M.Phil in Maternal and Child health and a doctorate from the London School of Hygiene and Tropical Medicine.
+On returning to the UK, he has worked in civil society and the non-government sector (Peoples Health Movement, Aidspan and Medact), in academia (University College London and Queen Mary University London) and in the public sector (the NHS).